probinso/color-pollution/presentations/pdxcodeguild/pres.md

 ### In progress
 - Simple install
 - Yield usable visualizations
-- Conveniences must not increase complexity
+- Conveniences must not increase complexity of use

 ### Not started
 - Simplified automatic db versioning